Last update 28-04-2025

 Authorisations and notifications of waste production and management activities

-Before starting their activities, they must submit a notification:
+Before starting their activities, a report must be submitted:

-• To the Autonomous Community where the establishments and undertakings are located, in the following cases:
+• To the autonomous community where the entities or undertakings are located, in the following cases:

-• installation, extension, substantial modification or transfer of industries of activities that generate hazardous waste or that generate more than 1,000 t of non-hazardous waste per year
+• Installation, extension, substantial modification or transfer of industries or activities that generate hazardous waste or that generate more than 1 000 tonnes of non-hazardous waste per year;

-Operators that have obtained authorisation to process waste and that generate waste as a consequence of their activity are not obliged to submit the notification.
-Nonetheless, they will continue to be considered waste producers for all other purposes regulated by the law.
+Undertakings that have obtained a permit to process waste and that generate waste as a consequence of their activity are exempt from submitting a report.
+Ships that are original waste producers and deliver their waste to port reception facilities are also exempt.
+However, they will still continue to be considered waste producers for all other purposes regulated by the law.

 Volver arriba